 From what I’ve read, The Guest Room is definitely worth the drive.
 This cocktail bar is nestled under Restaurant Tyler and promises an authentic speakeasy experience.
 Two years ago they were named one of the best hidden bars in the US by Men’s Journal and is listed as one of Mississippi’s most unique bars.
 Since I spent a summer in college living in Hattiesburg, MS, I have often wanted to go back to the state to explore.
 This place gives me all the excuse I need!

 It’s hard to believe it’s been five year’s since we visited Jackson Hole, but time flies.
-We went there to check off another state and to try dogsledding, which you can read about for yourself.
+We went there to check off another state and to try dogsledding.
 One of my favorite places we visited was The Rose.
 This rugged, tourist town has a fairly competitive food and beverage scene.
 After a long day skiing, hunting, or shopping, people want to unwind.
 This restaurant and bar easily takes care of that wish.
 As the area’s first and only classically-inspired cocktail lounge, you can relax to the nightly entertainment.

 Enbär is known for its handcrafted cocktails that feature Montana spirits.
 After a trip to the state in December for Christmas, I can say that while there’s a lot of open land, distilleries are popping up and they are drawing visitors from all over.
 With twenty distilleries along a trail, you could explore all the state has to offer, or you could sip and relax at this cocktail bar.
 Actually, at this point, doing both sounds pretty good to me.

-So that’s my current list of 12 cocktail bars worth the drive for me.
+So that’s my current list of 12 cocktail bars worth the drive.
 Now it’s time to start planning your own adventures.
 What cocktail bars do you think are worth the drive?
 I’m always looking for more off-the-radar places to check out.
 Maybe I’ll see you out there!